![]() |

 Mellotrons used:

-As recounted in my UK '80s Prog page, Pallas formed way back in 1975 in Aberdeen, Scotland, but apart from a rather 'formative' EP in '78, released nothing of any consequence until 1981, when the original six-track hour-long Arrive Alive cassette slipped out.
-A short feature in an early edition of 'Kerrang!' upped their public profile, and probably sold them a good few copies of the tape.
-Despite a rather rough sound, Arrive Alive is an absolute classic, and really can't be lumped in with the rest of the neo-prog Genesisalikes at all; Rush would be a closer comparison, although bits of Genesis do leak through every now and again.
-Five To Four is a killer opener, Mellotron to the fore, and the band quickly stamp their own sound onto the music, despite their influences.
-Queen Of The Deep has a more major-key feel, with some excellent 'Tron choir pitch bend in the 'underwater' section.
-Flashpoint has more than a little of Alice Cooper's Billion Dollar Babies about its riff, but again, much Mellotron all round.
-By The Ripper, you wonder whether they can squeeze any more 'Tron onto the album, but keyboard man Ronnie Brown absolutely excels himself with it here, creating a real masterpiece of creepy 'Tron strings underpinned by Graeme Murray's doomy bass, slightly reminiscent of Poisoned Youth from England's Garden Shed opus.
+Pallas formed way back in 1975 in Aberdeen, Scotland, but apart from a rather, er, 'formative' EP in '78, released nothing of any consequence until 1981, when the original six-track, hour-long Arrive Alive cassette slipped out.
+A short feature in an early edition of Kerrang! upped their public profile and probably sold them a good few copies of the tape.
+Despite a rather rough sound, Arrive Alive is an absolute classic and really can't be lumped in with the rest of the neo-prog Genesisalikes at all; Rush would be a closer comparison, although bits of Genesis do leak through every now and again.
+Five To Four is a killer opener, Mellotron (actually Novatron.
+Pedant ed.) to the fore and the band quickly stamp their own sound onto the music, despite their influences.
+Queen Of The Deep has a more major-key feel, with some excellent Mellotron choir pitch bend in the 'underwater' section.
+Flashpoint has more than a little of Alice Cooper's Billion Dollar Babies about its riff but, again, much Mellotron all round.
+By The Ripper, you wonder whether they can squeeze any more Mellotron onto the album, but keys man Ronnie Brown absolutely excels himself with it here, creating a real masterpiece of creepy Mellotron strings underpinned by Graeme Murray's doomy bass, slightly reminiscent of Poisoned Youth from England's Garden Shed opus.

-The 1992 CD changes the running order drastically, including slicing Rise And Fall in two, and adding 'Atlantis' tracks East To West and the brooding March On Atlantis.
+The 1992 CD changes the running order drastically, including slicing Rise And Fall in two and adding 'Atlantis' tracks East To West and the brooding March On Atlantis.
 Whether the 'concept' makes any more sense can only be a matter for conjecture; without unrecorded gems such as Calm Before The Storm it's never going to sound right anyway.
 In the sleeve notes, the band claim that everything from the first part of Rise And Fall on are included in the story, but some of the connections are tenuous, to say the least.
 Pallas' live double CD from 2000, Live Our Lives, includes a 25-minute version of the 'Atlantis Suite', which is probably the nearest we're ever going to get to hearing it as originally intended, albeit without Mellotron.
-As far as the 'Tron (actually a Novatron) is concerned, there are some fantastic choirs, and good string bits here and there.
-I think the church organ on Ark Of Infinity is 'Tron (I saw them use the sound live), but since they also used a Synclavier on the album, it's hard to tell.
+As far as the Mellotron is concerned, there are some fantastic choirs and good string bits here and there.
+I think the church organ on Ark Of Infinity is Mellotron (I saw them use the sound live), but since they also used a Synclavier on the album, it's hard to tell.

 By 1986's The Wedge, Pallas had moved towards what their detractors later accused them of; Stadium Prog.
 The album does actually have its moments, but too much of it is only tangentially progressive, with radio-friendly melodies allied to fiddly arrangements, in the (vain) hope of keeping everybody happy.
-The only 'Tron to be heard is some sustained strings chords on opener Dance Through The Fire; the last Mellotron to be heard on a Pallas studio album, in fact.
-They carried on using it live for another couple of years, and it can be heard in this guise on the Throwing Stones at the Wind EP, the Live in Southampton cassette, and even on a dodgy cover of Greg Lake's I Believe In Father Christmas from another cassette-only release, Sketches, by this time featuring Ronnie Brown's predecessor, Mike Stobbie, back on the keys.
+The only Mellotron to be heard is some sustained strings chords on opener Dance Through The Fire; the last time we'd hear it on a Pallas studio album, in fact.
+They carried on using it live for another couple of years and it can be heard in this guise on the Throwing Stones at the Wind EP, the Live in Southampton cassette and even on a dodgy cover of Greg Lake's I Believe In Father Christmas from another cassette-only release, Sketches, by this time featuring Ronnie Brown's predecessor, Mike Stobbie, back on the keys.

-The Southampton tape proves that the band actually used the 'Tron live on several Wedge tracks, presumably as Ronnie's live rig only consisted of two DX7s, an Oberheim poly, a sampler and the 'Tron, so it came in useful for several parts doubtless originally played on something very expensive.
-Be warned, however; Throwing Stones, The Executioner and Rat Racing only have short bursts of the instrument, so don't expect some sort of 'Tronfest.
+The Southampton tape proves that the band actually used the Mellotron live on several Wedge tracks, presumably as Ronnie's live rig only consisted of two DX7s, an Oberheim poly, a sampler and the Mellotron, so it came in useful for several parts doubtless originally played on something very expensive.
+Be warned, however; Throwing Stones, The Executioner and Rat Racing only have short bursts of the instrument, so don't expect some sort of Mellotronfest.
 Saying that, Atlantis has choirs ripping through almost its entire length, making the tape worth it for this track alone.

-Of the early material, studio demos of Five To Four and Crown Of Thorns are smothered in Mellotron, although surprisingly, the magnificent twenty-minute version of The Ripper isn't; the 'Tron's such a prominent feature of the live version that I suspect this recording predates their Novatronic purchase.
-A couple of previously-unreleased tracks from this period are rather excellent, though sadly 'Tronless; incidentally, Interview is a song (of sorts) rather than, er, an interview, although the disc also contains a few of them (unlisted above).
-The Paris Is Burning/Cut & Run track is a straight cross between the two pieces, presumably work-in-progress from around 1983, although The Hammer Falls is the only other 'Tron track in the first section.
+Of the early material, studio demos of Five To Four and Crown Of Thorns are smothered in Mellotron although, surprisingly, the magnificent twenty-minute version of The Ripper isn't; the Mellotron's such a prominent feature of the live version that I suspect this recording predates their Novatronic purchase.
+A couple of previously-unreleased tracks from this period are rather excellent, though sadly Mellotronless; incidentally, Interview is a song (of sorts) rather than, er, an interview, although the disc also contains a few of them (unlisted above).
+The Paris Is Burning/Cut & Run track is a straight cross between the two pieces, presumably work-in-progress from around 1983, although The Hammer Falls is the only other Mellotron track in the first section.

 In 2005, a company called River Records released a pair of live discs from Radio Clyde's archives, nicely filling a couple of gaps in the band's discography.
 The River Sessions 1 was recorded in early '83, featuring Euan on vocals, of course, playing a similar set to when I first saw the band a few months earlier.
 We get three (or four, depending on what you're counting) from Arrive Alive and, at long last, a decent recording of their 'classical medley' encore of the time, A Little Bit Of Culture (which seems to have more of a Scottish bent than the version I used to hear).
 Mind you, when I say 'decent', what I actually mean is 'good bootleg'; I've heard better-sounding boots, to be honest, although this is invaluable for fans of Pallas' early material.
 The Mellotron parts on Queen Of The Deep (without its original piano intro), Crown Of Thorns and The Ripper are present and correct, with nothing to be heard on Arrive Alive (still under its original title) or A Little Bit Of Culture.

 So!
 Buy the vinyl and CD versions of Arrive Alive, at least until the band decide to put all six live tracks out officially.
-Get the Sentinel CD, the Southampton tape, if you can find it and the River Sessions discs.
+Get the Sentinel CD, the Southampton tape, if you can find it n.b. now available on Bandcamp] and the River Sessions discs.
 The Knightmoves EP is worth it, too, but don't spend too much on the Wedge/Knightmoves to Wedge CD.
-To save you the trouble of trying to sort out the EP confusion, the Paris is Burning tracks are on the Arrive Alive CD, the two Sentinel EP's extra tracks are on either that album's CD or Arrive Alive, the Knightmoves tracks are on the various Wedge reissues, and the Throwing Stones live b-side tracks are currently unavailable.
+To save you the trouble of trying to sort out the EP confusion, the Paris is Burning tracks are on the Arrive Alive CD, the two Sentinel EP's extra tracks are on either that album's CD or Arrive Alive, the Knightmoves tracks are on the various Wedge reissues and the Throwing Stones live b-side tracks (recorded in front of a home crowd in Aberdeen) are currently unavailable.
 And of course, get the Mythopoeia CD-ROM.
 Some of it's almost unlistenable, but you're still getting a good three albums of essential material.
-BUY!

 Incidentally, it seems that after Mike Stobbie left the band for the second time, he took the Novatron with him (it apparently always belonged to him, anyway).
 I believe it sat in a state of disrepair for some years before he sold it to UK electronicists Add N to (X), who used it on three albums before splitting and selling it on to I Monster.